MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 This field is auto-populated if you select a verified entry in the Product/Company field.
 You can delete or edit the suggested website URL or add a URL if there is no suggested value.

-You can enter only one URL, and it's required if you want to get Journey Insights [TO DO](link).
+You can enter only one URL.

 #### Affiliation field

-This field lets you specify how you are related to an element.
-It's required if you wan to get Competitor Insights [TO DO](link).
+This field lets you specify how your business universe is related to an element.

 Currently, 3 types of affiliation are supported:

 - Mine
 - Not mine
 - No affiliation

 #### Competes with field

 This field lets users specify which companies or products compete with their products or companies.
 You can only define the competition between the same type of elements and you need to create these elements first.

-Delete element